yaooqinn/spark-authorizer/docs/install_plugin.md

 # Installing Apache Ranger Hive Plugin For Apache Spark

-This article illustates how to install the Apache Ranger plugin which is made for Apache Hive to Apache Spark with [spark-authorizer](https://github.com/yaooqinn/spark-authorizer).
-We guarantee row level fine gained [ACL Management for Spark SQL](https://yaooqinn.github.io/spark-authorizer/docs/spark_sql_authorization.html).
+This article illustrates how to install the Apache Ranger plugin which is made for Apache Hive to Apache Spark with [spark-authorizer](https://github.com/yaooqinn/spark-authorizer).
+We guarantee column/row level fine gained [ACL Management for Spark SQL](https://yaooqinn.github.io/spark-authorizer/docs/spark_sql_authorization.html).

 Apache Spark is built bundled with built-in Hive Metastore client(version 1.2.1.spark2) jars when `-Phive` is enabled.
 AFAIK, this version of Hive Metastore client is compatible with all Hive Metastore server 1.2.1 and higher versions.